agpmilli/swissgeotweet/README.md

 There's already a dataset composed of tweets in Switzerland from 2012.
 The [Twitter API overview](https://dev.twitter.com/overview/api) gives informations about what fields can be fetched from tweets

 We don't already have a dataset containing Instagram posts in Switzerland and it is part of our project to see if we can get this data.
 The [Instagram API endpoints](https://www.instagram.com/developer/endpoints/) gives informations about what can be fetched from Instagram posts.
+We can use [Instagram API Location](https://www.instagram.com/developer/endpoints/locations/) to get either the posts coming from a certain location or the id that is given to a location.

 ## Feasibility and Risks